Public Health Infrastructure

 In this section, you will find a series of 13 profiles describing provincial and territorial public health systems, with supplementary methodological materials.
 You will also find the most recent update (2018) of the Structural Profile of Public Health in Canada that offers an overview of the main governmental and paragovernmental structures responsible for public health across the various jurisdictions, as well as the latest update (2019) of the Profile’s section examining structures dedicated to the health of Indigenous peoples in Canada.
 These resources will help public health professionals, researchers, students, and decision makers to navigate these complex systems.
 They may also help inform reflection and decision making about reinforcing public health systems in light of the COVID-19 pandemic.

-To consult our resources on Public Health Infrastructure, click on the link below:
+To consult our resources on Public Health Infrastructure, click on the links below: